New York, NY –

 Kelly: Any investigation that we enter into now is done with the approval of a supervisor and the supervisory structure that is in place.

 Beyond what the department's given in writing to the judge, police and city officials have not spoken openly about what kind of investigating they hope to do without the constraints of the guidelines.
 Commissioner Kelly says he doesn't want to get into specific examples.

 Kelly: Every example we give may surface a particular constituency that will argue against it.

-Deputy Commissioner David Cohen stipulates in his affidavit that 80% of all mosques in the U.S. are home to extremists - which points to one constituency that might object.
+Deputy Commissioner David Cohen quotes a theory in his affidavit that 80% of all mosques in the U.S. are home to extremists - which points to one constituency that might object.
 And attorney and activist Roger Wareham believes surveillance could easily extend well beyond mosques to muffle political expression of all kinds.

 Wareham: It has a chilling effect in terms of people even wanting to come out to demonstrations if they know their presence is going to end up in a police file some place.
 You have no control over what happens to that.

 Wareham himself has been investigated by police.
 And in the eighties, he joined others in accusing the department of reviving a so-called black desk' to monitor radical black New Yorkers.
 A review found the department had adequate reason to suspect criminal activity among those it was monitoring and violated Handschu only by keeping records of radio interviews with black leaders across the city.
 While Wareham argues the review goes to show the Guidelines already allow too much freedom, the city says this country's Constitution offers enough protection from invasive surveillance, and Handschu goes too far.
 The class action attorneys who helped shape the guidelines along with the New York Civil Liberties Union have until November 5th to file their written response.